Minimalist & Frugal Birthday Party Ideas

 My Favorite Birthday Activity: Kayaking

+So after getting ready, we packed the car and drove to my favorite birthday activity — kayaking.
 A few months earlier, I had found two kayaks on Facebook Marketplace for $40 each.
 They practically paid for themselves immediately since renting one kayak here costs around $15–20 per hour.
+That is classic frugal thinking:

 Buy once → use many times → create unlimited memories.

 The drive to the state park took about 45 minutes.
 When we arrived, the gates were unexpectedly closed because the rangers were at a training — something not mentioned online.
+For a moment we thought the whole plan was ruined.
+But instead of giving up, we called, found a solution, carried our gear by foot, and left the car at the entrance.
+Sometimes frugal living simply means being flexible.

 Nature: One of My Favorite Things About America

+One of the things I love most about living in the United States is access to nature.
 We bought a yearly state park pass for about $100, which gives us access to countless parks.
 There’s even a free national park near our home where we can kayak year-round.

 No pressure.